lahemi/gochunks/README.txt

     A rough base for an IRC client.

+wavsy

+    Wavsy itself is a meager little wav creation librar-ish.
+    Wavexample is a small example using the lib.

-These work at least with both Go1.1 and Go1.2.
+These work at least with Go1.1-1.3.
 They are also currently unencumbered by licensing.